This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 $ objdump -d main.exe | c++filt

-The linker retains only one instance of the add function, so there is no additional code bloat.
-The C++ standard requires that inline functions have identical definitions across different translation units, so it doesn’t matter which instance is retained.
-But what if the definitions differ?
-This would violate the One Definition Rule (ODR), leading to undefined behavior.
-The specific instance retained may depend on the implementation or even the linking order.
-I might write a separate article on ODR violations in the future, so I won’t delve too deep here.
-Just know that the C++ standard guarantees that inline functions have identical definitions across translation units.
+We find that the linker only keeps one of the two add instances, so there is no additional code bloat.
+Furthermore, the C++ standard requires that the definitions of inline functions in different translation units must be identical, so it makes no difference which copy of the code is kept.
+But if you ask: what if the definitions are different?
+That would lead to an ODR violation, which is strictly speaking undefined behavior.
+Which one is kept might depend on the specific implementation, and even on the linking order.
+I might write a separate article about ODR violations soon, so I won’t go into too much detail here.
+Just know that the C++ standard guarantees that inline functions have identical definitions across different translation units.

 Earlier, I specifically emphasized compiling without optimization.
-What happens if we enable optimization?
-Using the same code, let’s try compiling with -O2 optimization.
-The result is shown below:
+What happens if optimization is enabled?
+Using the same code as above, let’s try enabling O2 optimization.
+The final result is shown below.

-Surprisingly, with -O2 optimization, the add function is completely inlined.
-The compiler doesn’t even generate a symbol for add, so there’s nothing to link.
-According to our earlier definition, this type of function inlining doesn’t count as code bloat, so there’s no additional binary bloat.
+It might be a bit surprising, but after enabling -O2 optimization, the add call is completely inlined.
+The compiler doesn’t even generate a symbol for add in the end, so naturally, there’s no add during linking.
+According to our previous definition, this kind of function inlining is not considered code bloat, so there is no additional binary bloat overhead.

 Consider the following code: